anderson-optimization/firebase-lib/docs/08-data-methods-inputs.md

 Data methods allow fetching and mutating database subsets and include Firebase API's `get`, `push`, `remove`, `set`, `transaction`, and `update`, and AngularFire API's `list` and `object`.
-All data methods' parameters are optional.
-Whenever a method's behavior has to be altered via inputs, the latter can be supplied in the order that a method expects them or via an object whose keys indicate the types of values that are being given.
+Almost all data methods' parameters are optional.
+Whenever a method's behavior has to be altered via inputs, the latter can be supplied in the order that a method expects them or via an object whose keys indicate the types of inputs that are being given.
 Using an object can be convenient when just a fifth ordered parameter needs to be passed to a function.
 For example, `list()` method takes five inputs with `options` being the last.
 To invoke the function with ordered parameters would result in the following